Working together in partnership

 • Having regard to any regulations and guidance produced by the Government and providing suitable guidance for schools and parents on how practices and procedures for meeting special educational needs should be implemented.

-A Speech and Language Therapist is a professional employed by the Health Trust to work with the child, parents and teachers.
+A speech and language therapist is a professional employed by the health trust to work with the child, parents and teachers.
 They use therapeutic techniques to support, improve and care for children and young people who have difficulties with communication, or with eating, drinking and swallowing.

 Birmingham City Council has a statutory duty to provide parent services, but do not have to deliver the service themselves.
 Parents, schools and settings should receive clear information about services and providers (including, where relevant, the involvement of voluntary groups).